vg-json-data/sm-json-data/logicalRequirements.md

   * The `leaveWithGModeSetup` object must satisfy following requirements in order to match:
     * Samus must have non-zero reserve energy.
     * Any additional requirements in the `requires` property of the `leaveWithGModeSetup` object.
+* A `comeInWithRMode` object implicitly requires a reserve trigger.
+  * Therefore Samus' regular energy will become whatever reserve energy she had before the transition, truncated to her maximum amount of regular energy (based on the number of ETanks collected).
+  * Samus' reserve energy will become zero.

 Please refer to the sections on `leaveWithGModeSetup` in [the Region documentation](region/region-readme.md) for a more detailed explanation of this object.